 Nicole Kaupp begins her sixth season as the assistant swimming and diving coach at Washington University in St. Louis in 2014-15.
 In addition, she is also entering her second year as the adviser for Washington University's Student-Athlete Advisory Committee.

 Last season, Kaupp helped coach Washington University to one of its most successful seasons in school history.
 The Bears had 16 individuals combine for 44 All-America honors, including freshman Michael Lagieski who won the NCAA National Championship in the men's 100 breaststroke.
-The Washington U. women posted their second-highest finish in school history by placing eighth at the NCAA Division III Championships, while the men's team finished 13th in the team standings.
+The Washington U. women placed eighth at the NCAA Division III Championships, while the men's team finished 13th in the team standings.
 In addition, eight women and four men received CSCAA Individual Scholar All-America honors.

 Overall, Kaupp has helped coach WU student-athletes to 115 All-America honors in her five seasons with the Bears.
 In 2012-13, 11 student-athletes finished with 24 All-America honors at the NCAA Division III Championships.
 The WUSTL women finish 12th, while the men placed 21st at the NCAA Championships.